Rynebenson/CodeTest/README.md

 <a name="run-server"></a>
 ## 3. Run the Server

-In the terminal tab containing the server run this command to get the server up and running.
+In the terminal tab containing the server (FranksCodeTestAPI) run this command to get the server up and running.

  `npm start`

 If it starts properly you should see these messages in the terminal:

-- Server running...

-- Connected to database...
+ `Server running...`

+ `Connected to database...`

+By default the server will run on port 3001.
+If you have a process already running on that port you will have to kill that process or change the default port in the FranksCodeTestAPI/index.js file

+<a name="run-web-application"></a>
+## 4. Run the Web Application

+In your terminal tab containing the web application (FranksCodeTest) run this command to get the web app up and running.

+ `npm start`

+A new window should open shortly in your default browser running the project @ localhost:3000.